Introduction

 topologyKey: "kubernetes.io/hostname"

-In this example, the created virtual machine will not be placed on the same node as the virtual machine with the label server: database.
+In this example, the virtual machine being created will not be placed on the same host as the virtual machine labeled server: database.

 Block devices can be divided into two types based on how they are connected: static and dynamic (hotplug).

-Block devices and their features are presented in the table:
+Block devices and their features are shown in the table below:

 Block device type Comment

-VirtualImage is connected in read-only mode, or as a cd-rom for iso images
+VirtualImage connected in read-only mode, or as a cdrom for iso images

-ClusterVirtualImage is connected in read-only mode, or as a cd-rom for iso images
+ClusterVirtualImage connected in read-only mode, or as a cdrom for iso images

-Static block devices are specified in the virtual machine specification in the .spec.blockDeviceRefs block as a list.
-The order of devices in this list determines the sequence in which they are loaded.
-Thus, if a disk or image is specified first, the bootloader will first try to boot from it.
-If this fails, the system will move to the next device in the list and try to boot from it.
-And so on until the first bootloader is detected.
+Static block devices are defined in the virtual machine specification in the .spec.blockDeviceRefs block as a list.
+The order of the devices in this list determines the sequence in which they are loaded.
+Thus, if a disk or image is specified first, the loader will first try to boot from it.
+If it fails, the system will go to the next device in the list and try to boot from it.
+And so on until the first boot loader is detected.

-A fragment of the VirtualMachine configuration with a statically connected disk and project image:
+VirtualMachine configuration fragment with statically connected disk and project image:

 spec: